 Speak to our team today for advice on how to navigate this often confusing tax procedure.

 The Dutch government issued an updated Policy Statement for Insurance Premium Tax (IPT) on 12 May 2022.
 The first of its kind since February 2017, the update is intended to replace the 2017 version in full.
-Whilst much of the content remained the same, there were some notable points relating to storage insurance and what it terms ‘own transport’ insurance.
+While the majority of the content remained consistent, there were notable details pertaining to Netherlands storage insurance and ‘own transport’ insurance.
 These changes will be effective from 13 May 2023.

 The change extends the scope of storage insurance that can still be regarded as goods in transit insurance, increasing from storage of up to one month to three months.
 It may even be possible to show goods in transit insurance applies for storage greater than three months, but the onus is on the insurer to prove an absolutely necessary connection between storage and transport.